Why do we love a sauna?

 This bidirectionality of emotion, mind, and body is no new news.
 Around the world there are dozens of healing traditions premised on the idea that our bodies affect our emotions.
 The meridian system underlying acupuncture and Shiatsu massage is one notable example.
 It is also a common observation in certain areas of psychology, too.
 Today, you can find it in titles like The Body Keeps the Score and in theraputic practices under the umbrella of “somatic” practices.

-In the psychology of emotions, this idea goes back at least to William James, and today it forms the basis of the theory of constructed emotion.
-In this subfield, emotions are held to be perceptions of our bodies’s visceral reactions2.
+Today, the James-Lange theory forms the basis of the theory of constructed emotion.
+To say emotions are ‘constructed’ means emotions are perceptions of our bodies’s visceral reactions2.
 This means that they are influenced by the all the same category biases, cultural relativism, and linguistic associations as the rest of our perceptual decisions.
 Emotions are conceptual categorizations of that visceral stimulus.
 Emotional categories are perceptual concepts.
 This explains why motions are not the same across all cultures; for just about every emotion that is felt as a “universal emotion” in the US, there is at least one culture for which that is not a basic emotional category.
+For a nice intro to this perspective, I recommend this phenomenal podcast episode by Invisibilia3.

-There’s one thing about the emotions-as-perceptual-concepts idea that never sat right with me.
-Why is that information in the body in the first place?
 Why would our nervous systems endow our musculature with emotional information, only to then read-out emotions from that same musculature?
 What business does it have doing there?

+The obvious response might be that it is doing some useful work; moving, for example, or dilating the arteries for action.
+Yet on closer inspection, much of this bodily response does not appear to be doing anything at all.
+Consider again the anxious muscle tension in your upper back.
 For the purposes of moving about in the world and changing things – affecting things – one’s anxious muscle tension is useless.
 If you open a textbook on the neural control of movement, you will read that our motor neurons exist to move our bodies.
 (Indeed, the name of the field is “motor control” rather than the more agnostic “muscle control”.)
 It falls outside of the paradigm of motor control that our brains should be instructing our muscles to hold muscle tension for no physical purpose.

 So why might this be the case?

 Now, it’s certainly possible that holding emotion in the body serves no purpose.
 Perhaps this wasted energy is just a suboptimality.
 A bad accident, an evolutionary bystander for intelligence: maybe we didn’t evolve to be so anxious.
 Or maybe you’re just, you know, bad at being a human.
 I don’t buy this at all.
 We’re talking about subconscious motor control and emotion – evolutionary dinosaurs.
 (Of course we evolved to be anxious, silly.)
 These systems have had a while to evolve to be less extravagantly wasteful of ATP.
-No, this dismissal smells to me like the refusal to admit or consider facts that can’t be explained by the paradigm of efficiency in motor control.
+This dismissal smells to me like the refusal to admit or consider facts that can’t be explained by the paradigm of efficiency in motor control.
 If it doesn’t make sense, simply call it noise or suboptimal and move on.

 Perhaps storing state information isn’t as easy as it sounds.

 Emotions are modulators of our decisions and actions.
-If one were to write a computational description of emotion 5, they are state variables that shift our behavior and our responses to the world.
+If one were to write a computational description of emotion 6, they are state variables that shift our behavior and our responses to the world.
 Anger, jealousy, sadness, excitement: one acts differently in each of these states.
 Emotions allow organisms to respond differently to same stimuli depending on its recent history and goals.

 These state modulators need to be stored in the body for a considerable period of time: hours, or days.
 Perhaps – just maybe – the body and muscles provide an efficient and easy mechanism for the storage of information over these time periods.